lFourl/FourBot/README.md

-# Go Web Crawler
+# My Web Crawler "FourBot"

-This is a concurrent web crawler written in Go using goroutines and channels.
+A concurrent and performant web crawler using goroutines and channels.

 ### Equipped with:
 - Proper Network Error Handling